Stephen A. Douglas: Historical reputation

 According to biographer Roy Morris Jr., Douglas "is remembered, if at all, for a hard-fought election victory that most people believe mistakenly was a defeat".
-Morris adds, however, that "for the better part of two decades, Douglas was the most famous and controversial politician in the United States."
+Morris adds that "for the better part of two decades, Douglas was the most famous and controversial politician in the United States."
 Douglas always had a deep and abiding faith in democracy.
 "Let the people rule!" was his cry, and he insisted that the people locally could and should make the decisions about slavery, rather than the national government.
-According to his biographer Robert W. Johanssen:
+According to biographer Robert W. Johanssen:

 Douglas was preeminently a Jacksonian, and his adherence to the tenets of what became known as Jacksonian democracy grew as his own career developed. ...
 Popular rule, or what he would later call popular sovereignty, lay at the base of his political structure.
 Like most Jacksonians, Douglas believed that the people spoke through the majority, that the majority will was the expression of the popular will.

+Damon Wells wrote in Stephen Douglas: The Last Years, 1857–1861 that most historians viewed Douglas in retrospect as a "tragic character" and wrote of him as if his political career was "in the shadow" of Lincoln's.

 Old University of Chicago

-Douglas endowed land on which a group of Baptists built the Old University of Chicago.
+In 1856, Douglas donated land on which Chicago Baptist leaders built the Old University of Chicago.